Our Mission is to Eliminate Preventable Vision Loss in Children.

 Frank D. Costenbader Lecture – Inaugurated in 1974 to honor this renowned strabismologist and the founder of the specialty of pediatric ophthalmology, this lecture is presented annually at the AAPOS Scientific Conference.

-George R. Beauchamp Champions for Vision Award – As a tribute to the legacy of the longtime CEF Chairman, this award celebrates individuals and organizations that have made extraordinary efforts to champion children’s vision.
+Champions for Vision Award –This award celebrates individuals and organizations that have made extraordinary efforts to champion children’s vision.

 $10 provides educational resources for our Screen Eyes Early campaign to heighten awareness about childhood vision loss.